Domingo Tapia: Kansas City Royals

 He was assigned to the Triple-A Omaha Storm Chasers to begin the 2022 season.
-He logged a 3.60 ERA in 5 games for Omaha before he was designated for assignment by the Royals on April 24, 2022 following the acquisition of Matt Peacock.
+He logged a 3.60 ERA in 5 games for Omaha before he was designated for assignment by the Royals on April 24, 2022, following the acquisition of Matt Peacock.

 Oakland Athletics

 On April 30, 2022, Tapia was claimed off waivers by the Oakland Athletics.
-The Athletics promoted Tapia to the major leagues on May 29.
-On September 11, Tapia was designated for assignment and was sent outright to Triple-A. He elected free agency on November 10, 2022.
+The Athletics recalled Tapia to their major league roster on May 29.
+In 11 appearances for the Athletics, he struggled to an 8.47 ERA with 12 strikeouts in 17.0 innings pitched.
+On September 11, Tapia was designated for assignment by Oakland.
+He cleared waivers and was sent outright to the Triple–A Las Vegas Aviators on September 14.
+He elected free agency following the season on November 10.

 San Diego Padres

 On January 15, 2023, Tapia signed a minor league deal with the San Diego Padres.
+He had his contract selected on March 30.
+Tapia spent time up and down between the Padres and the Triple–A El Paso Chihuahuas; in 15 games for the Padres, he recorded a 3.57 ERA with 14 strikeouts across 17 2/3 innings of work.
+On July 22, Tapia was designated for assignment following the promotion of Jackson Wolf.
+He cleared waivers and was sent outright to Triple–A El Paso on July 28.
+Tapia elected free agency on October 15.

+Diablos Rojos del México

+On April 15, 2025, Tapia signed with the Diablos Rojos del México of the Mexican League.
+In 21 appearances for the team, he logged a 2-0 record and 8.05 ERA with 17 strikeouts over 19 innings of work.
+On July 6, Tapia was released by the Diablos.